Section 377A (Singapore): Parliamentary vote

-In their statements during the two-day debate, Workers Party (WP) MPs Dennis Tan, Gerald Giam, and Nominated Member of Parliament (NMP) Hoon Hian Teck said they would not support the repeal.

-On 29 November 2022, the Parliament passed a bill to Section 377A, following a 10-hour debate that began the day prior.
-A total of 96 MPs voted on the topic of repeal, with all 83 People's Action Party (PAP) MPs and three WP's MPs voting in favour, while two other WP's MPs, Gerald Giam and Dennis Tan and NMP Hoon Hian Teck voting against.
-All members of the ruling party PAP voted according to the party's position as the party whip is not lifted while WP lifted its party whip.
+On 29 November 2022, the Penal Code (Amendment) Bill, which repealed Section 377A, passed in Parliament following a 10-hour debate that had begun the day prior.
+A total of 96 MPs voted on the topic of repeal, with all 83 People's Action Party (PAP) MPs and three WP's MPs voting in favour, while two other WP's MPs, Gerald Giam and Dennis Tan, as well as nominated MP Hoon Hian Teck, voted against.
+All members of the ruling party PAP voted according to the party's position as the party whip was not lifted, while WP lifted its party whip.

 With a vote of 85 to 2, a constitutional amendment to protect the definition of marriage from legal challenge was approved.
 Two Workers Party MPs, Sylvia Lim and He Ting Ru, abstained from the vote.
 Hazel Poa and Leong Mun Wai, both Progress Singapore Party non-constituency Members of Parliament, declared that they would oppose the proposed amendment because they think a national referendum should be held to decide what constitutes marriage.

 The bill was assented by President Halimah Yacob on 27 December 2022 and gazetted on 3 January 2023, thus Section 377A was struck off the books.